Nacho114/swissdef-template/static/markdown/products/philips_frx_child_key/info_en.md

 - Philips FRx Infant/Child Key is utilized with the FRx Defibrillator to lower the defibrillation therapy for safe use on young patients, ensuring a versatile and responsive solution in emergencies.
 - The Philips FRx Infant/Child Key is designed for children under 8 years old and weighing less than 25 kg.
 It works with the FRx Defibrillator to adjust defibrillation therapy, offering a safe and adaptable solution for young patients in emergencies.
+- The Philips FRx Infant/Child Key does not have an expiration date and is a one-time purchase.

 ## Features